| Administrative home | Pharmaceutical Chemistry |

 2. Violations of program expectations for faculty conduct

-The Graduate Program Directors, Executive Committee, and Program Coordinators are in frequent communication with trainees, faculty, the Graduate Division, and the University administration to monitor for compliance with all membership policy requirements.
-This can include reports from the Bias Response Team (once it has been established) or other communications from the Graduate Division, and communications from the University administration about faculty violations of the University Code of Conduct.
+The Graduate Program Co-Directors, Executive Committee, and Program Coordinators are in frequent communication with trainees, faculty, the Graduate Education and Postdoctoral Affairs (GEPA), and the University administration to monitor for compliance with all membership policy requirements.
+This can include reports from GEPA and communications from the University administration about faculty violations of the University Code of Conduct.
 The Executive Committee will promptly revoke program membership at any time upon learning about faculty conduct detrimental to the program or the safety and welfare of its members.
 Examples of evidence of this type of detrimental conduct include (but are not limited to), official findings by the University that a faculty member has violated Title VII or IX, or legal determinations of guilt (including settlements out of court) that may not have resulted in a University sanction.

 In addition, faculty may also be put on suspension or removed from the program for conduct that has not resulted in a University or legal sanction but nonetheless has been determined by the Executive Committee to be detrimental to the program or the safety and welfare of its members.
 This may include serious or sustained actions that create a hostile work environment such as a pattern of racist, sexist, or homophobic remarks or behavior, or a significant lack of professionalism or integrity.
 Indeed, the PSPG program expects all of its faculty members to represent and uphold UCSF values of Professionalism, Respect, Integrity, Diversity and Excellence.